-Margaret DeMotte Brown is the highly accomplished visual partner to the research and writing of Helen Wilkinson Reynolds.
+Margaret DeMott Brown is the highly accomplished visual partner to the research and writing of Helen Wilkinson Reynolds.
+Although DeMott Brown did the majority of her work independent from Wilkinson.

 The best example, perhaps, where they have equal contributions in text and photography is the Dutchess County Doorways and Other Examples of Period-work in Wood, 1730-1830.